Connor Wong Player Props: Red Sox vs. Twins

 Connor Wong At The Plate

-- In five of 14 games this year, Wong has had at least one hit, including one game with multiple hits.
+- Wong has had a base hit in five of 14 games this year, and multiple hits once.

-- He has not hit a long ball in his 14 games this season.
+- He has not hit a long ball in his 14 games this year.

-- Wong has driven in a run in one game this year, and it was more than one in that game.
+- Wong has an RBI in one game this season, and it was more than one in that game.

 - He has scored in four games this season (28.6%), but has had no multi-run games.